notanthony/ShopifyProdEngChallengeF22/README.md

 NOTE: I used the default ruby framework to start off the project "rails g scaffold items name"

-For this project you will need ruby 3.1.2 and Rails 7.0.3 (you need to use the ruby 7 project the top level project is for replit)
+For this project you will need ruby 3.1.2 and Rails 7.0.3 (use the ruby3version branch)

 Navigate to the directory this project is in the terminal